Source: Scott Adams

 When I started my first job as a management consultant in the late 90s, my manager had a Dilbert cartoon posted over her desk, entitled “How Estimates Become Facts Through the Miracle of Communication.”

+I'm not sure if it was an official Scott Adams work, but it certainly captured the spirit of the strip.
 It depicted Dilbert’s infamous Pointy-Haired Boss asking him how big a certain market was.

 Dilbert turned to his hapless colleague Wally for help.